jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 ### Prepare an erikube-like inventory file

 The operations for a single cluster are designed to be applied using an inventory file from the playbook installing erikube with a little modification.
-A example of the modified inventory file is given in a file named `erikube_test_hosts`:
+An example of the modified inventory file is given in a file named `erikube_test_hosts`:

-    node1 ansible_host=10.210.127.30
+    node1 ansible_host=10.xxx.xxx.30
-    node2 ansible_host=10.210.127.31
+    node2 ansible_host=10.xxx.xxx.31
-    node3 ansible_host=10.210.127.32
-    node4 ansible_host=10.210.127.33
-    node5 ansible_host=10.210.127.34
+    # 10.xxx.xxx.30
+    # 10.xxx.xxx.31

     [master]
     node1
+    # 10.xxx.xxx.30

     [etcd]
     node1
+    # 10.xxx.xxx.30

     [worker]
     node2
-    node3
-    node4
-    node5
+    # 10.xxx.xxx.31

     [ingress_lb]

-    [ganglia-nagios-server]
-    localhost

     [all:vars]
     single_cluster=earth
+    ganglia_nagios_server=localhost
+    gmond_systemd_check_services=kubelet,docker,etcd_container
     gmond_cluster_head="10.xxx.xxx.30:8662"
     gmond_multicast_port=8662
-    cluster_type=kubespray
+    cluster_type=erikube

+**Notice:**

-Insure that explicitly define the `ansible_host` variable for each host using the ip address.
+- Use explicitly defined the `ansible_host` variable with a ip address for each host if the inventory name is not ip address, or
+- Directly use ip addresses for the inventory names.

-Compared to the original inventory file used by the erikube installation playbook, sections of `[ganglia-nagios-server]` and `[all:vars]` are added required by running the playbook in this project.

-The host in the `ganglia-nagios-server` group points to the monitoring server.
-And the variables defined in `[all:vars]` section are explained as follows:
+Compared to the original inventory file used by the erikube installation playbook, a section of `[all:vars]` is added required by running the playbook in this project.
+The variables defined in `[all:vars]` section are explained as follows:

 - **single_cluster**: the name of the current cluster
+- **ganglia\_nagios\_server**: a resolvable name or a reachable ip address of the installed monitoring server running ganglia-gmetad, ganglia-web and nagios core
+- **gmond\_systemd\_check\_services**: the services needed to be monitored by the gmond on the monitoring host which are managed by the systemd
 - **gmond\_cluster\_head**: the endpoint pointing to the head of the cluster to which the ganglia-gmetad on the monitoring server will connect collecting monitoring data.
 The endpoint is composed as ip address plus port
 - **gmond\_multicast\_port**: the port each ganglia-gmond on the monitored host is listening on.
 Must be identical to the one used in the **gmond\_cluster\_head**
-- **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics
+- **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics.
+Current supports `kubespray` and `erikube`

+Note that these variables also can be transferred to the playbook at running time by typing them in the command line, in case modifying the original inventory file for the erikube installation.

 ### Configure variables used for installation
 The varibles used to configure the ganglia and the nagios during the installation are listed at `group_vars/all.yaml` and `group_vars/ganglia-nagios-server.yaml`.
 Meanings are described in the files with comments.

 For usage of the single cluster scenario:

-- comment the variable named `cluster_list` in `group_vars/all.yaml`
+- comment out the variable named `cluster_list` in `group_vars/all.yaml`
+- comment out the variable named `cluster_type` in `group_vars/all.yaml`
+- comment out the variable named `gmond_systemd_check_services` in `group_vars/all.yaml`
 - leave only `group_vars/all.yaml` and `group_vars/ganglia-nagios-server.yaml` in the `group_vars` directory

 ### Setup monitoring for the cluster